mlpack/mlpack/doc/user/core/trees/binary_space_tree.md

  * [Custom `SplitType`s](#custom-splittypes): implement a fully custom `SplitType` class

-*Note:* this section is still under construction---not all split types are documented yet.

 ### `MidpointSplit`

 The `MidpointSplit` class is a splitting strategy that can be used by